Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Relative quantifier elimination

-We go back to the Mekler group and to multiplicative notation.
+We go back to Mekler groups and multiplicative notation.
 Let $\gG=(V,E)$ be a nice graph, and $G=\Msf(\gG)$ be its Mekler group.
 Let $\Zsf$ denote the centre of $G$.
-By \Cref{prop:MeklerGroupSeparated,prop: bilinearsystemEQR}, we now know the induced structure on $G/\Zsf$.
+By \Cref{cor:SepVectorsupspace} and \Cref{prop: bilinearsystemEQR}, we now know the induced structure on $G/\Zsf$.
 It is given by

 where